Vargasavour Recipes

 Instructions

-• Add sugar and vanilla extract, and whisk together until well combined.
+• Separate the egg yolks and place them in a large mixing bowl.
+Add sugar and vanilla extract to the yolks and whisk until smooth and well combined.

-• Add the bananas foster over banana pudding, then chill for at least 3 hrs or until set.
+• Spoon the cooled bananas foster topping over the pudding.
+Chill for at least 3 hours or until fully set before serving.

 Notes